It started with a Gift...

 Further information

-If you would like to have a confidential discussion, we would be delighted to discuss with you how your support – through a legacy gift, or a donation in memory – could be most effective, whilst meeting your wishes.
+We would be delighted to discuss with you how your support – through a legacy gift, or a donation in memory – could be most effective, whilst meeting your wishes.